oneapi-src/oneDAL/CONTRIBUTING.md

 oneDAL uses `Doxygen` for inline comments in public header files that are used to build the API reference and  `reStructuredText` for the Developer Guide.
 See [oneDAL documentation](https://uxlfoundation.github.io/oneDAL/) for reference.

----
+## License and Copyright

-**Note:** oneDAL is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+oneDAL is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

----
+### Copyright Guidelines for Contributions
+1. Each new file added to the project must include the following copyright notice:
+    ```plaintext
+    Copyright contributors to the oneDAL project
+    ```
+2. When modifying an existing file with an Intel Corporation copyright notice, do not remove the original notice.
+Simply add your own copyright notice with the following line:
+    ```plaintext
+    Copyright <YYYY> Intel Corporation
+    Copyright contributors to the oneDAL project
+    ```